Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 csolution list generators mysolution.csolution.yml -v
 ```

-Run a generator (in this case STM32 CubeMX) for a specific project context.
+Run a generator (in this case STM32CubeMX) for a specific project context.
 Note that the context can be omitted when the same generator output directory is used.

 ```bash
 csolution run -g CubeMX mysolution.csolution.yml -c Blinky.Debug+STM32L4